navinnavneet/technical-paper-sql/README.md

 ![Alt text](https://static.javatpoint.com/dbms/images/dbms-sql-command.png "dbms-sql-command")

-### 1. Data Definition Language (DDL):
+### 1. Data Definition Language (DDL)

     Data definition language statements define, structurally change, and drop schema objects.
-Such as, create, alter, delete etc. Some of the DDL statements are:
+Such as, create, alter, delete etc. Some of the DDL statements are-

-#### 1.1 Create:
+#### 1.1 Create

     This statement is used to create a table or a database.